gsunit/Flutter-Preliminary-Tasks/README.md

 - [ ] Install Flutter on your laptop.
 - [ ] Create and run a new app (either using an emulator, or in your own device).
 - [ ] Upload the contents of the app on your forked Github repository.
-- [ ] Create a new issue on the original repo (not your forked repo).
+- [ ] Create a new issue on the [original repo](https://github.com/gsunit/Flutter-Preliminary-Tasks/issues).
 Copy the contents of this README and paste it inside the issue so that you can tick the tasks that you have completed.
 - [ ] Start working on the app.

 ### Useful suggestions
 - You might want to learn the basics of `git` first if you don't know it already.
-- I'll be checking the progress on your forked repo, so keep checking the items in `Instructions`, `Task Description` & `Reading Material` as you complete them.
+- I'll be checking the progress in the issues, so keep checking the items in `Instructions`, `Task Description` & `Reading Material` as you complete them.
 - <strong> It is not necessary to complete all the tasks. </strong> Complete as many as you can.
 - The links to the resources in the `Reading Material` sections are just suggestions.
 All that matters is that you are familiar with the mentioned topics.
 Feel free to Google the topics on your own (which I recommend) and, say, read a `Medium` article instead.
 - You can contact me, Sunit Gautam, or Anish Saxena if you face any problems.